autosportlabs/RaceCapture-Pro_firmware/README.md

 1. Install [PyWin32] (http://sourceforge.net/projects/pywin32/files/) `pip install pywin`
 1. Try `pyinstaller --version` - should return "2.1" or similar
 1. Install [nullsoft scriptable install system] (http://nsis.sourceforge.net/Download) stable version (currently 2.46)
 1. Open (from your Kivy folder) `\Python27\Lib\site-packages\pygments\lexers\__init__.py` and add a line "from pygments.lexers.agile import PythonLexer" near the top.
 Yes, I know this is bad form.
-It's to fix an error ("AttributeError: 'module' object has no attribute 'PythonLexer'") where PyInstaller failed to find an import and I couldn't work out how to force it. -CLR 2014-05-29
+It's to fix an error ("AttributeError: 'module' object has no attribute 'PythonLexer'") where PyInstaller failed to find an import and I couldn't work out how to force it.
+You would think that this could be forced by creating a hook-pygments.lexers.py file with hiddenimports = ['agile'] in it, but you'd be wrong as this file already exists in the default PyInstaller hooks and it doesn't fix this problem. -CLR 2014-05-29

 ## Creating installer for current version (Win7)